dzenis-zigo/Salon-ML/README.md

 4. Navigate to `http://localhost:4200/` in a browser and click **Login** at the bottom of the page
 5. After logging in with the values that you set in *secrets.json*, click **Seed Data** at the bottom of the page
     * Observe the results in the `dbo.DynamicContents` table

+# (Old) Project Description:

+The main idea behind this project is that it is an alternative to the traditional CMS (Content Management System).
+Much like a standard CMS, the client has control over the text and images, but in this case they exercise changes by simply clicking on the text or image and editing it from a quick popup.

+Visit the website at ~~[https://salonmlsarajevo.com/admin-test](https://salonmlsarajevo.com/admin-test)~~ and click around to emulate being the admin.
+Using the preceding link sets an invalid token in local storage - allowing you to pretend to be an admin on the front end, but not allowing any changes to occur in the backend (you will receive expected 401 responses).

+Be sure to check the ~~["Tips and Tricks"](https://salonmlsarajevo.com/tips-and-tricks)~~ in the footer for more information.

+Credit for this project goes to [this book author](https://www.amazon.com/ASP-NET-Core-Angular-Full-stack-development/dp/1803239700) and [this template creator](https://themeforest.net/item/megaone-one-page-parallax/25651324)

+Technologies used include Angular 14 and ASP.NET 6.
+In addition, for the backend database, Entity Framework, SQL Server Express, and SQL Server Management Studio are used.
+Finally, Nginx is used as the HTTP web server.